UQ-Trust-Lab/GRAB/README.md

 pip install transformers==4.34.1 joblib==1.3.2 numpy==1.26.4 datasets==1.16.1 torchmetrics==1.4.1 nltk==3.9.1
 ```

-### Download the required data for nltk in the python console
+### Download the required data for nltk in the python consolef

 ```bash
 python